mythril-forge/homebrew-classes/warlock/invocations/invocations-otherwordly-leap.md

 ### Otherworldly Leap
+You know the *jump* spell, and it doesn't count against the number of spells that you can know.
-You can cast *jump* on yourself at will, without expending a spell slot.
+You can cast this spell on yourself at its lowest level without expending a spell slot.